The following are a list of some of my research interests and projects:

 Monastic Education in Bhutan: Tradition and Transformations in the 21stCentury

 I am currently working on a research project that explores the changes in the monastic curriculum that have taken place in Bhutan over the last few decades.
-My co-investigator in this project is Prof. Dorji Gyeltshen, of the Jigme Singye Wangchuck School of Law.
+My co-investigator in this project is Prof. Dorji Gyeltshen, of the Jigme Singye Wangchuck School of Law (JSWSL).
 We are exploring this issue in the larger context of the curricular changes that have occurred all throughout the Buddhist world in the 20th century (including Tibet, China, and Taiwan).
 In order to work on this research project, we are visiting several monastic institutions in Bhutan, both Nyingma (such as Tamzhing Lhündrup Monastery) and Drukpa Kagyu (such as Tango University), to see if there have been significant changes (in texts used, in what the monks learn, in pedagogical techniques, etc.), and what those changes are.
 The results of this research project will be presented in conferences as well as published in academic journals.
+The first research trip took place during the summer of 2018.

 Book Project – The Lamp of Contemplation: Meditation and the Construction of Tibetan Buddhism.